How To Be A Good Director. Tips & Advice.

 Remember, working with actors is the number one thing you’re expected to do.
 That’s where you should get comfortable first.

 If you have to leave camera, lighting, production design, and other decisions to their respective departments, don’t fret about doing so.
-Focus on crafting a performance with your actors because there’s no one else to handle that job if you’re busy mixing with other departments.
+Focus on crafting a performance with your actors because no one else can handle that job if you’re busy mixing with other departments.

 Nikola Stojković is a writer and filmmaker based out of Chicago.
 His short films have screened at festivals across the USA.
 When not shooting, he enjoys writing film reviews and playing his accordion, Fortunata.